• Skip to primary navigation

 When I started my blog in 2010, there weren’t many resources available that would teach all of this.
 I spent a lot of time researching on the internet but was getting nowhere, and was not able to make any progress at all.
 Totally overwhelmed and frustrated, I gave up and decided to stop working on my blog.

-A few years passed by and somewhere around 2015-2016 (if memory serves me right), I came across Food Blogger Pro – a membership site that showed food bloggers to start, grow, and monetize your blog.
+A few years passed by, and somewhere around 2015-2016 (if memory serves me right), I came across Food Blogger Pro – a membership site that showed food bloggers to start, grow, and monetize their blogs.

-I slowly but steadily started building my blog and fixing all the things that I had not done correctly such as having dates in the permalinks, categories not set properly amongst many other things.
+I slowly but steadily started building my blog and fixing all the things that I had not done correctly, such as having dates in the permalinks, and categories not set properly, amongst many other things.

 Food Blogger Pro helped me kickstart my blog again and earn a solid income from it.
 Let’s find out how it can help you.